robertosixty1/dotfiles/README.md

 ## Distro

-These config files are used on my [Arch Linux](https://archlinux.org/) installation, but they should also work on ubuntu.
+These config should work just fine on any debian based or arch based linux distro.

 ## .bashrc-personal